dannyedel/blog/_posts/2015-07-31-reproducing-github-tarball-checksum.md

 fc776a179fc0fb3e13f172d52fb57be44dc79a70f6ffd11ff900faca1704e972  remote.tar
 ```

-Okay, so we already know the *uncompressed* of the package are bit-identical.
+Okay, so we already know the *uncompressed* contents of the package are bit-identical.
 That's good.
 Lets try a `.tar.gz` (compressed) file.

 If you run the following command repeatedly, you will notice **a different checksum